 Furthermore, manufacturing firms account for work-in-progress, representing partially completed products, a concept that non-manufacturing companies do not engage with.

-What Are the Four Essential Components of Manufacturing Financial Statements?
+What are the Four Essential Components of Manufacturing Financial Statements?

 After you know the differences, you also need to understand the core components it has.
 Understanding the key components which are Cost of Goods Sold (COGS), Income Statement, Balance Sheet, and Cash Flow Statement allows stakeholders to make informed decisions about operations and investments.
 Each type of manufacturing financial statement plays a unique role in revealing insights into profitability, efficiency, and overall financial health.